Do you want to sell online, but find that creating a website takes too much time and money?!

 Especially if you are in highly competitive category like precious jewellery, it is really important that your photography and work stands out.
 Doing research can also really help you to describe better to a professional photographer how you want your work to be shot.

-Tip 3: Tagging with keywords to be found
+Online selling tip 3: Tagging with keywords so you can be found

-Your images, profile and feedback will all contribute to your credibility.
+Your professional images, profile and feedback will all contribute to your credibility.

 Keep in regular contact with the online shop owners, ask and follow their advice about what works and doesn’t – they should be the experts!

 One of the main reasons that people buy design or crafts products online instead of major retailers is the personal connection with you.
 So make sure that your communication with them is personal and friendly.

 Wrapping it as a present, or hand-writing a thank you card to your customer included in their package will be very well received!

 If somebody asks you a question online, answer them asap.